One of the most common dilemmas for people starting a website is how to choose a domain name.

 So, it is best to do good research and avoid stepping on some corporate toes.
 You can check trademarks registered in the US on Trademark247.com.

-4. Avoid making it too niche-specific
+4. Be careful about making it too niche-specific

 5. Don’t overspend

-How to choose a domain name: conclusion
+Final thoughts on how to choose a domain name

 As you can see, choosing a good name for your domain is not that hard as long as you do your research.
 Choose a user-friendly name that’s easy to spell and remember, while also being unique and relevant to your brand.